This tutorial demonstrates how to create a table in Excel.

 While the formatting is preserved, the filters are removed from the column headers indicating that the data is now a normal range and no longer a table.

-If you have data in two different ranges in Excel, but the data is linked together by a common column name, you can create a relationship between these two sets of data as long as both sets of data are tables in Excel.
+If you have data in two different ranges in Excel, but the data is linked together by a common column name, you can create a relationship between these two sets of data if both sets of data are Excel-formatted tables.

 Consider the following two tables in Excel.